pgMemento/pgMemento/README.md

 By executing the procedure `pgmemento.create_table_template` an empty copy of the audited table is created in the pgmemento schema (concatenated with an internal ID).
-Every created table is documented (with timestamp) in 'pgmemento.table_templates' which is queried when restoring former table states.
+Every created table is documented (with timestamp) in `pgmemento.table_templates` which is queried when restoring former table states.

 IMPORTANT: A table template has to be created before the audited table